Manning renews effort to be released from Virginia jail

 The motion argues that a new indictment of WikiLeaks founder Julian Assange on espionage charges makes Manning’s testimony irrelevant.

-“What remains to be seen is whether the government can claim with a straight face to have an ongoing need for her testimony,” lawyers Moira Meltzer-Cohen, Sandra Freeman, and Christopher Leibig wrote in their motion.
+“What remains to be seen is whether the government can claim with a straight face to have an ongoing need for her testimony,” lawyers Moira Meltzer-Cohen, Sandra Freeman, and Christopher Leibig wrote in their motion, which says Manning is suffering physically as a result of her incarceration and is in the midst of losing her home because of the financial effect it is having on her.

 Manning has been jailed for civil contempt since May 16.
 She could remain in jail for up to 18 months — the length of the grand-jury term.
 Judge Anthony Trenga also ordered fines of $500 a day to kick in after 30 days of confinement and $1,000 a day after 60 days.